NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 **Do not** forget to paste/save your access token somewhere safe as you won't be able to access it again.

+### Video: How to create an access token on GitHub
+Here's a video on how to create the access token on GitHub: [Access token video](https://vimeo.com/678170438)

 ### HTTPS vs SSH key
 You might come across SSH protocol keys, as it is essentially another option to create a password and verify your credentials.
 This section on [HTTPS vs SSH](https://happygitwithr.com/https-pat.html#https-vs-ssh) protocol options of setting up credentials on GitHub explains the differences between these two options.
 There are pros and cons for both, we would recommend the HTTPS option for Git beginners.